JohnathonNow/WebPortfolio-Hugo/content/blorg/facebookphishing/index.md

 ```

 So, what if the evil website is simply checking the User-Agent, and if it is facebookexternalhit then redirect
 them to youtube.com, otherwise let them carry on to our malicious website?
-To test that, I through together this
+To test that, I threw together this
 php file, which is also available [here](https://johnwesthoff.com/malware):

 ```php